wso2/docs-ei/en/micro-integrator/docs/setup/configuring_proxy_servers.md

 ### For blocking service calls

-To configure the ESB profile to route messages through a proxy server (for blocking service calls), add the parameters given below to the esb.toml file, and update the values.
+To configure the Micro Integrator to route messages through a proxy server (for blocking service calls), add the parameters given below to the ei.toml file and update the values.
 This configuration ensures that all HTTP requests pass through the configured proxy server.